Apple rolls out iPhone trade-in program in U.S. stores

-SAN FRANCISCO Apple Inc (AAPL.O) has launched a trade-in program in its U.S. retail stores for older models of its iPhone as it gears up for the launch of a new version of the smartphone, it said on Friday.
+SAN FRANCISCO Aug 30 Apple Inc has launched a trade-in program in its U.S. retail stores for older models of its iPhone as it gears up for the launch of a new version of the smartphone, it said on Friday.

 Apple will give customers a credit for their old phones to be used toward the purchase of a new model, an Apple spokeswoman said.